minhanh1135/Password-Generator/README.md

 ## About This Project

-The Password Generator project is a simple tool that allows users to generate secure passwords.
-It provides functionality to check the safety of a provided password and generate random passwords based on user input.
-The project aims to assist users in creating strong passwords that meet recommended security criteria.
+This is a simple password generator application that allows users to create strong, secure passwords that meet certain requirements.

-## Functionality
+## Features

-The project offers the following features:

-1. **Password Safety Checking**: The program evaluates the safety level of a given password and determines if it meets the required security criteria.
+### Password Validation
+- Checks if the user's input password meets the required length (at least 10 characters)
+- Ensures the password contains at least one uppercase letter, one number, and one special character
+- Provides feedback to the user if the password does not meet the requirements

+### Password Generation
+- Generates a random password that meets the requirements (at least 10 characters, with at least one uppercase letter, one number, and one special character)
+- Allows the user to choose between using the randomly generated password or modifying their own password

+### Password Modification
-2. **Random Password Generation**: In cases where the provided password does not meet the security requirements, the program generates a random password for the user.
+- If the user's input password does not meet the requirements, the application offers the option to modify the password
-3. **Password Generation Based on User Input**: Users can also request a password to be generated based on their specific requirements.
+- The application will automatically add random characters to the end of the user's password until it meets the requirements

+### User-Friendly Interface
+- The application provides clear and concise prompts to guide the user through the password generation process
+- Error messages and warnings are displayed when the user's input does not meet the requirements

 ## Libraries Used